If you would like to donate our bank details are:

 Brighton and Hove Food Partnership have helped fund our food supplies and also funded a pilot project to buy reusable & returnable tupperware for our meal service, which is working a treat.

-The Crew Club were one of the first to step right up and offer support to the EBFC at the beginning Covid-19 lock-down, setting up the East Brighton Covid-19 Support Fund and offering invaluble advice.
+The Crew Club were one of the first to step right up and offer support to the EBFC back in May 2019 and also set up the East Brighton Covid-19 Support Fund that paid for all our food, catering equipment as well as offering invaluable advice.
 Thank you Darren and all at the Crew.

 We must give a very big thank you to Roedean School for their fabulous help, donating food and the use of their freezers and storage during this time, offering incredibly practical help.
 Thank you.